-- An analysis of the high school graduation rate data obtained from the Nebraska Department of Education reveals that females continue to have higher graduation rates than males who attend Nebraska's public high schools, regardless of the methodology used to calculate them. - As evidenced in Figure 1.1.a.7, the four-year graduation rates for females were higher than the rates for males from 2002-2003 to 2009-2010, and both rates gradually increased over the eight-year period. - Beginning in 2005-2006, the gender gap in graduation rates slightly narrowed, and by 2009-2010, there was only a 2.7 percentage-point difference between the graduation rates of males and females. - As also illustrated in Figure 1.1.a.7, the cohort four-year graduation rate for females for the 2010-2011 school year was 5.4 percentage points higher than the comparable rate for males. - As explained previously, the cohort four-year graduation rates for 2010-2011 are not comparable to the rates that have been calculated and reported for previous school years.
-Instead, the 88.5% graduation rate for females and the 83.1% graduation for males are new baselines to which future rates can be compared.
+- An analysis of the high school graduation rate data obtained from the Nebraska Department of Education reveals that females continue to have higher graduation rates than males who attend Nebraska's public high schools, regardless of the methodology used to calculate them. - As evidenced in Figure 1.1.a.7, the four-year graduation rates for females were higher than the rates for males from 2002-2003 to 2009-2010, and both rates gradually increased over the eight-year period. - As also illustrated in Figure 1.1.a.7, the cohort four-year graduation rate for females for the 2010-2011 school year was 5.4 percentage points higher than the comparable rate for males. - As explained previously, the cohort four-year graduation rates for 2010-2011 are not comparable to the rates that have been calculated and reported for previous school years.
+Consequently, the 88.5% graduation rate for females and the 83.1% graduation for males in 2010-2011 established new baselines for future comparisons. - As shown in Figure 1.1.a.7, the cohort graduation rate for females in 2011-2012 was 90.2%, or 1.7% higher than the rate for 2010-2011 and 5.1% higher than the rate for males, which was 85.1%.
+The rate for males in 2011-2012 was 2.0% higher than the rate for males one year earlier.